kauan02/Python/README.md

 A program to add, delete and edit products in a internal database using .json

-Obs: At moment just add products in.
+Obs: At moment just add products.

 ## Getting Started